John Mark Gannon: Bishop of Erie

 In 1937, Gannon became head of the committee of American bishops that founded Montezuma Seminary in New Mexico to train Mexicans for the ministry.
 He was the episcopal moderator of the Catholic Press Association from 1937 to 1944, and was treasurer of the National Catholic Welfare Conference from 1944 to 1950.
 He also served as chair of the Commission for the Canonization of the Martyrs of the United States, and was the personal representative of the American hierarchy at the Eucharistic Congress in Brazil and at the fiftieth anniversary celebration of the pontifical coronation of the image of Our Lady of Guadalupe.

 In 1938, Gannon went to Spain to conduct his own investigation of reports of atrocities and persecution of the Catholic Church by the Loyalist Government.
 On his return, he declared, "Communist cruelty and slaughter had consigned more than 11,000 of the Spanish priests and seminarians to martyrs' graves."
-He founded Noticias Catolicas, a news service for Spanish- and Portuguese-speaking countries.
+He founded Noticias Católicas, a news service for Spanish- and Portuguese-speaking countries.

 Gannon was given the personal title of archbishop by Pope Pius XII on November 25, 1953.
 Between 1962 and 1965, he attended all four sessions of the Second Vatican Council.